emrekrt1655/social-media-app/ReadMe.md

 ### `npx prisma migrate dev --name init`

-In the project directory, you can setup your database:
+In the project directory, you can setup and seed your database with samples:

 ### `npx prisma db seed`

 In the project directory, you can run the application:

 ### `npm run start`

-If you see the "Server at listening on port 8000"
+If you see the "Server at listening on port ..."
 The application works correctly..

-Start your client to view it in your browser.
-And go to registration page and register to application.
-Please give your real email address to get an activation email.
-After activation you can login to your account

 Also you can add data to prisma/seed.ts and run the command to seed database